-The high-end of that range has already come to pass, but even if 500,000 U.S. residents eventually die from C-19 at an inflated average of 13.5 years of lost life per person, the disease will rob 6.8 million years of life from all Americans who were alive at the outset of 2020.
+The high-end of that range has already come to pass, but even if a million U.S. residents eventually die from C-19 at an inflated average of 13.2 years of lost life per person, the disease will rob 13.2 million years of life from all Americans who were alive at the outset of 2020.
 In comparison, the flu will rob them of about 35 million years, suicides will rob them of 132 million years, and accidents will rob them of 409 million years:

-Those figures reveal that accidents are about 60 times more lethal to Americans than this nightmare scenario for Covid-19.
-Likewise, the flu is about five times as lethal, and suicides are about 20 times as lethal.
+Those figures reveal that accidents are about 30 times more lethal to Americans than this nightmare scenario for Covid-19.
+Likewise, the flu is about three times as lethal, and suicides are about 10 times as lethal.
 This is a substantially more comprehensive measure of deadliness than the tally of lives lost during a year—or any other random unit of time—because it accounts for the entirety of people’s lives and the total years of life that they lose.

-Contrary to the statements of the World Health Organization and Fauci, Oxford University’s Center for Evidence-Based Medicine currently estimates that the fatality rate for C-19 is “somewhere between 0.1% and 0.35%.”
-This is well below 1%, just as Trump stated, and it nowhere near 10 times the flu fatality rate, which has averaged about 0.15% over the past nine years in the United States.
+Contrary to the statements of the World Health Organization and Fauci, Oxford University’s Center for Evidence-Based Medicine estimated in March 2020 that the C-19 fatality rate was far lower and ranged from 0.17% to 0.25%.
+By October 2020, the Center had slightly revised the range to “somewhere between 0.1% and 0.35%.”
+This is well below 1%, just as Trump stated.
+Also, it is nowhere close to 10 times the flu fatality rate, which has averaged about 0.15% over the past nine years in the United States.

-In August, Cambridge University Press published a paper analyzing why early coverage of the C-19 fatality rate was so inaccurate.
+Cambridge University Press published a paper in August 2020 analyzing why early coverage of the C-19 fatality rate was so inaccurate.
 The study found that purveyors of inflated mortality rates likely confused two different measures of mortality called the “case fatality rate” and the “infection fatality rate.”
-The first of these is rate of death among confirmed cases of the disease, while the second is the rate among everyone who had it, including those who were asymptomatic or never diagnosed with it.
-The paper notes that misinformation about the death rate “helped launch a campaign of social distancing, organizational and business lockdowns, and shelter-in-place orders.”
+The first of these is the rate of death among confirmed cases of the disease, while the second is the rate among everyone who had it, including those who were asymptomatic or never diagnosed with it.
+The paper notes that this misinformation about the death rate “helped launch a campaign of social distancing, organizational and business lockdowns, and shelter-in-place orders.”

-At the time that those exaggerated mortality rates were being broadcast, ample evidence had already undercut them.
+Nevertheless, media outlets routinely reported the World Health Organization’s overblown death rate, even though ample evidence had already undercut it.
 This is proven by the remainder of this section, which is word-for-word from an article published by Just Facts on March 17, 2020:

 Initial media reports of a 2–3% mortality rate for Covid-19 are inflated, and the actual figure may be closer to that of the flu, which has averaged about 0.15% over the past nine years in the United States.
 A large degree of uncertainty surrounds this issue due to the same factor that prevents accurate counts of infections: unreported cases.